The Vayus and the Chakra System

-Prana is often referred to as the great cosmic catalyst.
-The more we study prana and its different flows or Vayus the more apparent this becomes.
+Prana is regarded as the great cosmic catalyst.
+The more time spent exploring the prana and the Vayus the more apparent this becomes.

-Through Yoga we are able to establish balance and a sense of equilibrium between all opposing forces, developing an awareness of the movement of prana will greatly assist.
+Yoga brings balance and a sense of equilibrium between all opposing forces, developing an awareness of the movement of prana enhances and deepens this sense of balance.

 Things to Remember

-There is only one prana, the Great Prana (Maha) or Chief Prana (Muktya).
+There is only one source of prana, the Great Prana (Maha) or Chief Prana (Muktya).

-There are five main prana vayus that move through the physical body, influencing and enhancing all physical and emotional functions these are known as the Pancha Prana Vayus – Prana, Apana, Samana, Udana and Vyana.
+There are five main prana vayus that move through the physical body influencing and enhancing all physical and emotional functions.
+These are known as the Pancha Prana Vayus and are Prana, Apana, Samana, Udana and Vyana.

 These Vayus will influence one or more of the seven main chakras that are positioned between the base of the spine and the crown of the head.